ds4se/chapters/dspinellis/tools.md

 that will perform lexical analysis of C source code read from its standard input and calculate and print numerous metrics associated with it.
+The program reads a single C file from its standard input and outputs raw figures and diverse quality metrics associated with the code.
+These include the number of functions, lines, and statements;
+the number of occurrences of various keywords;
+the use of comments and preprocessing;
+the number and length of identifiers;
+the Halstead and cyclomatic compexity per function;
+the use of spacing for indentation;
+a measure of style inconsistency; and numbers associated with probable style infractions.
 What _qmcalc_ lacks in sophistication it offers in versatility, as it can process any code thrown at it, including code with errors or obscure undocumented constructs.